Background

 Atherosclerosis

-Endothelial dysfunction allows LDL to penetrate the intima, where it undergoes oxidation.
+Endothelial dysfunction allows low-density lipoprotein (LDL) to penetrate the intima, where it undergoes oxidation.
 Monocytes adhere, migrate, and differentiate into macrophages, forming foam cells.
 Smooth muscle proliferation and extracellular matrix deposition lead to fibrous cap formation.
-Plaque rupture triggers platelet activation and thrombus formation, which can result in acute ischemic events [7].
+Plaque rupture triggers platelet activation and thrombus formation, which can result in acute ischemic events (Libby 2021).
+Given the central role of LDL in this process, lipid-lowering therapy is foundational to management, although real-world adherence to statin therapy remains a significant clinical challenge influenced by various patient and provider determinants (Basios 2025).

 Aneurysm Formation

 Aneurysmal disease is mediated by proteolytic degradation of elastin and collagen in the aortic wall, upregulation of matrix metalloproteinases, chronic inflammation, and biomechanical stress.
-AAA is associated with infiltration of T cells and macrophages, while TAA often relates to genetic mutations affecting connective tissue proteins such as fibrillin [8].
+Abdominal aortic aneurysm (AAA) is associated with infiltration of T cells and macrophages, while TAA often relates to genetic mutations affecting connective tissue proteins such as fibrillin (Sakalihasan 2018).

 Thrombosis

 Arterial thrombosis is platelet-driven, while venous thrombosis is fibrin-rich.
 Both involve the coagulation cascade and interplay between clotting factors and endothelium.
-Pulmonary embolism arises from embolization of venous thrombi [10].
+Atrial fibrillation (AF) is a major source of systemic arterial thromboembolism, where stasis, particularly in the left atrial appendage, leads to thrombus formation (Writing Committee 2022).
+Pulmonary embolism (PE) arises from embolization of venous thrombi (Rutherford 2018).

 Venous Insufficiency